louisronron/zoom-adapter-php/README.md

 ## Zoom API Support

-Currently, the Zoom API supports:
+Currently, the Zoom Adapter in PHP partially supports the following features:

 - Zoom Meetings
 - Zoom Webinars
+- Zoom Rooms

 ## How To Use